-Kayaks allow you fishing access to some very hard-to-reach fishing spots that just aren’t accessible to large fishing boats, and there is something especially gratifying about finding a great fishing hole and hauling in a whole mess of fish after the effort of paddling out the spot – and then paddling back.
+Kayaks allow you fishing access to some very hard to reach fishing spots that just aren’t accessible to large fishing boats, and there is something especially gratifying about finding a great fishing hole and hauling in a whole mess of fish after the effort of paddling out the spot – and then paddling back.
 Pride and joy can be a great combination when properly put together!

-Now, with more than enough introduction text to this post, please enjoy our brief list of the best kayak fish finders reviewed (NOTE: We only include the best of the best.
+Now with more than enough introduction text to this post, please enjoy our brief list of the best kayak fish finders reviewed (NOTE: We only include the best of the best.
 Even the “worst” ones on our lists are going to be far better than your average model, and mediocre ones we never review).

 Picking the Best Portable Kayak Fish Finders

 Another big deciding factor will be do you want a standard fish finder display screen, or do you want a version that attaches to a smartphone or tablet?
 Both options have benefits and disadvantages.
-A standard display screen is normally 3 or 4 inches in size, and depending on the unit you buy, it doesn’t always have the best screen clarity.
+A standard display screen is normally 3 or 4 inches in size, and depending on the unit you buy, doesn’t always have the best screen clarity.

 Different Portable Fish Finder Options for Kayaks

-For a more in-depth review of these picks, I encourage you to click on this article about the best portable fish finders.
-We have an entire article where we dive into each one, the pros and cons, buying considerations, and everything else.
+For a more in-depth review of each of these picks, I would encourage you to click on this article about the best portable fish finders.
+We have an entire article where we really dive into each one, the pros and cons, buying considerations, and everything else.
 No point in re-writing each one so if you’re interested in seeing our reviews visit that page or you can simply go to the Amazon page of each by clicking the bolded links in the list below!

 Our favorite options are listed below.

 1.)
 Deeper Smart Fishfinder 3.0 – This is one of the first, and still one of the best, portable fish finders available.
-It uses Bluetooth to connect the transducer/sonar to your smartphone or tablet.
+It uses a Bluetooth connection to connect the transducer/sonar to your smartphone or tablet.

 2.)
 Deeper Pro – Same great features as the Deeper Smart Fishfinder, except it uses a wireless connection to connect the tablet and transducer.
 This allows you to gather information from farther away.

 3.)
-Deeper Pro + – Same great features and connection as the Deeper Pro, but you also have built-in GPS features to help with mapping!
+Deeper Pro + – Same great features and connection as the Deeper Pro, but you also have built in GPS features to help with mapping!

 4.)
-MadBite FX 3000 Fish Finder This great option uses a wireless connection to connect the sonar to a display screen that isn’t your phone or tablet.
+MadBite FX 3000 Fish Finder – This great option uses a wireless connection to connect the sonar to a display screen that isn’t your phone or tablet.

 5.)
-Signstek FF-002 This is another fish finder that uses a wireless connection to connect the transducer to a display screen.
+Signstek FF-002 – This is another fish finder that uses a wireless connection to connect the transducer to a display screen.
 Great batter life and great price as well!

 7.)
-HawkEye FT1PX FishTrax Portable Dot MatrixThis is the updated version of the NorCross F33P.
-It is a little more expensive, but it has a better screen and does read water temperatures.
-It still connects by a cable to the display screen option.
+HawkEye FT1PX FishTrax Portable Dot Matrix – This is the updated version of the NorCross F33P.
+It is a little more expensive, but has a better screen and does read water temperatures.
+Still connects by a cable to display screen option.

 8.) iBobber Wireless Bluetooth – This is the lightest portable fish finder you can buy and uses a Bluetooth connection to connect your wireless device to the sonar.